JackCX777/brute_force/README.md

 format on the target server, json or headers e.g. Json only works now.
-Run test server button - launches simple test server on localhosts 5000 port, automatically fills all server address fields andauth format, then disables its editing.
+Run test server button - launches simple test server on localhosts 5000 port, automatically fills all server address fields and auth format, then disables its editing.
 You can open your browser and go to the test servers home page on http://127.0.0.1:5000 address.
 On this page you can see the number of attempts to login on the server and the number of success authorisations on the server.
 Stop test server button - stops the test server and restores the ability to edit all target servers fields and radiobuttons.
-Target login field - depending on the authorisation rules on the target server, the username or e-mail should be specified here.
-There is three users on the test server: admin, cat and jack.
+Target login field - the username or e-mail should be specified here depending on the authorisation rules on the target server.
+There are three users on the test server: admin, cat and jack.
-Min password length field - if you have some information about passwords length (servers requirement for a minimum password length is six characters or you know that the user has a password consisting of three symbols e.g.), you can reduce the working time of simple brute force algorithm by specifying here a number that corresponds to minimum length of the password.
+Min password length field - if you have some information about passwords length (servers requirement for a minimum password length is six characters or you know that the user has a password consisting of three symbols e.g.), you can reduce the working time of simple brute force algorithm by specifying here a number that corresponds to the minimum length of the password.Then the program will start brute force from given length and skip all passwords that are shorter (but an empty password will be included).
-Then the program will start brute force from given length and skip all passwords that are shorter(but an empty password will be included).
 This option works only when Attack method set to Brute force attack.
-Attack method radiobuttons - before start the attack, you can choose the password search algorithm from three options:
+Attack method radiobuttons - before starting the attack, you can choose the password search algorithm from three options:
-Smart attack - attack by target info will be started at first, that substitutes each word from target_info.txt file and top of the common_passwords_file.txt (top 100 by default) as a password, then goes through combinations of any two;
+Smart attack - attack by target info will start first, that substitutes each word from target_info.txt file and top of the common_passwords_file.txt (top 100 by default) as a password, then goes through combinations of any two;